-- 6.8.1.3.
-If there is a card on the turn player's climax area, they puts it into their waiting room. - 6.8.1.4.
+- 6.8.1.2.
+If the number of cards in the turn player's hand exceeds the limit (3.3.3.1), he or she must choose cards equal to the number of cards exceeding the limit, and put them into his or her waiting room. - 6.8.1.3.
+If there is a card on the turn player's climax area, he or she puts it into his or her waiting room. - 6.8.1.4.
 A check timing occurs.
 After completing all necessary actions in this check timing, all effects that have specified duration of "until end of turn" or "during turn" are invalidated. - 6.8.1.5.
 At this point, if the number of cards in the turn player's hand does not exceed the limit, there are no automatic abilities or Rule Actions to resolve during the check timing as stipulated in 6.8.1.4, and there are no "at the end of turn" Trigger Conditions or any other Trigger Conditions of automatic abilities that have not yet been fulfilled, the opponent of the current turn player becomes the turn player, and play advances to the Stand Phase of the next turn.
 This turn ends.
 Otherwise, return to the beginning of the End Phase.